asurabots/capsolver-npm/README.md

-# captchaai api task handler
+# captchaai api🧠 task handler

 Want you to get captcha verified tokens with a simple function call in you node application?